 You can learn a great deal from the emotions of your dreams.
 You do not always have to interpret the symbols, but rather interpret the emotional impact of the dream.
 How did you feel in the dream?
 Was there fear?
 What were you afraid of in the dream?
 What does that remind you of in your waking life?
 You may often camouflage and deflate your emotions so that you don’t even know what you feel.
 At the moment it seems to lessen the angst of the situation, but over time the suppression of the emotion affects your health, your relationships and your work.
 The dream teaches us what we feel and how to deal with the emotions of our lives.

-Even without remembering the story of your dreams, they serve a purpose to add balance to your life and give you glimpses into your creative nature and innate wisdom.
+Even without remembering the storyline, dreams serve a purpose to add balance to your life and give you glimpses into your creative nature and innate wisdom.
 They connect us to the realm of the paranormal where we experience the magical essence of the universe.